 Either way, jaguars seem intent on reintroducing themselves to the United States, and the chain of forested parks and national forests across the Southwest offers potentially suitable habitat.
 Though those habitats are largely already inhabited by mountain lions, that doesn't necessarily mean there'll be too much competition for resources.
 Jaguars and pumas do coexist in the jaguar' present range, mainly because jaguars can take down bigger prey, in the 50-pounds-and-up range.
-"El Jefe," the Arizona jaguar pictured above, has even been documented as eating black bears, generally an animal significantly larger than pumas can handle.
+"El Jefe," Arizona's lone male jaguar, has even been documented as eating black bears, generally an animal significantly larger than pumas can handle.

 So far, only male jaguars have been documented as coming into the U.S., and that would need to change if a self-sustaining jaguar population is ever going to establish itself in the United States.
 A border wall would put an end to that possibility.
 And that may well mean big trouble for jaguars south of the border, who won't be able to migrate northward as the southwest's climate continues to warm.